mistermicheels/learning-notes/architecture-design/Architectural-boundaries.md

 ---
-description: The importance of boundaries in architecture, different kinds of boundaries, costs and evolution of boundaries, ...
+description: The importance of boundaries in architecture, different kinds of boundaries, costs and evolution of boundaries, etc.
-last_modified: 2020-11-21T20:39:53.025Z
+last_modified: 2022-01-27T10:39:48.371Z
 ---

 # Architectural boundaries